Australian sailor rescued from sea after two months is a cancer survivor

 In an interview with The Raw Food Kitchen, he claimed he had turned to a "fully raw" diet and rejected western medicine following the advancement of his diagnosis, the report added.
 He claimed that his diet shocked doctors.

-A healthy lifestyle and dietary practices reduces the risk of developing the deadly disease.
+A healthy lifestyle and dietary choices reduce the risk of developing the deadly disease.
 But there is no scientific evidence that holistic medicine can cure cancer.

 READ MORE: